Icelandic summer is calling you for an adventure. | Check this out!

 Icelandic Met Office

-Even though there are plenty of tools to track Aurora activity, one of the most reliable sources is the Icelandic Meteorological Office.
+Although there are plenty of tools with which to track aurora activity, one of the most reliable sources is the Icelandic Meteorological Office.

 Watch the scale on the right side of the page that ranges from 0 to 9, where 0 indicates that there’s very little geomagnetic activity, and 9 indicates an extreme geomagnetic storm.

-The higher the activity index (Kp number), the more chances you have to witness the mesmerizing aurora borealis.
-Usually, it’s rare that the scale ranges higher than 8, so be sure to catch the sight of the dancing lights even at low Kp-index numbers.
+The higher the activity index (Kp number), the more chances you have to witness the mesmerizing Aurora Borealis.
+Usually, the scale rarely ranges higher than 8, so be sure to catch sight of the dancing lights even at low Kp-index numbers.

 Together with the cloud cover forecast, this map helps to detect the best time to see the Northern Lights in Iceland.